Künstlersekretariat - Astrid Schoerke

 Theo Plath | Bassoon

-has been principal Bassoon with the Frankfurt Radio Symphony Orchestra since 2019, and is much in demand as a soloist and chamber musician, making guest appearances at prestigious festivals.
+has been principal Bassoon with the Frankfurt Radio Symphony Orchestra since 2019 and is much in demand as a soloist and chamber musician, making guest appearances at prestigious festivals.
 He has won numerous prizes, most recently at the ARD Competition in Munich.
+In October 2024, Theo Plath was named Professor for Bassoon at the Frankfurt University of Music and Performing Arts.

 Marc Gruber | Horn